frankmeza/frankmeza/src/pages/articles/2018-06-30---how-to-add-a-favicon-to-a-gatsby-site/index.md

 ![download icon](./download-from-noun-project.png)

-## Set it on a Cool Background Color
+## Set It On A Cool Background Color

 Let's get crafty here.